konstantinos-deriv/outline-server/README.md

 # Outline Server

 [![Build Status](https://travis-ci.org/Jigsaw-Code/outline-server.svg?branch=master)](https://travis-ci.org/Jigsaw-Code/outline-server)

-This repository has all the code needed to create and manage Outline servers on DigitalOcean.
+DigitalOcean.
 An Outline server runs instances of Shadowsocks proxies and provides an API used by the Outline Manager application.